 The following information is presented for educational purposes only.
-Medical Marijuana Inc. provides this information to provide an understanding of the potential applications of cannabidiol.
+Medical Marijuana Inc. provides this information to provide an understanding of the potential applications of cannabinoids.
 Links to third party websites do not constitute an endorsement of these organizations by Medical Marijuana Inc. and none should be inferred.

-Overview of Epilepsy
+Overview of Epilepsy and Cannabis Treatment

 - Epilepsy (2014, November 22).
 Mayo Clinic.
 Retrieved from http://www.mayoclinic.org/diseases-conditions/epilepsy/home/ovc-20117206.